Filippo-Corti/SAT-Solvers/README.md

 SAT is a central problem in computer science, with applications in automated reasoning, verification, planning, optimization, and artificial intelligence.

-This repository contains a minimal—but complete—pipeline for solving logical consequence problems using propositional SAT solving.
+This repository contains a minimal pipeline for solving logical consequence problems using propositional SAT solving.
 A logical consequence problem asks whether a theory $\Gamma$ models a formula $A$: